achasveachas/freddit/plan.md

 Models
   User
-    Has many conversations
+    Has many conversations -x
-    has many posts
+    has many posts -x
     has the following attributes:
       Required:
-        username
+        username -x
-        password
+        password -x
-        email
+        email -x
       Optional:
-        age
+        age -x
-        location
+        location -x
-        image_url
+        image_url -x
-        number of posts
+        number of posts -x
-        moderator/admin
+        moderator/admin -x

   conversation
-    Belongs to a User
+    Belongs to a User -x
-    Has many posts
+    Has many posts -x
-    Has an OP
+    Has an OP -x

   Post
-    Belongs to a User
+    Belongs to a User -x
-    Belongs to a conversation
+    Belongs to a conversation -x
-    Has a time_created and time_modified
+    Has a time_created and time_modified -x

 Controllers
   User